Landscape Lectures: Laurie Olin

-If you have purchased tickets and require a refund, please contact the box office by phone at 617 278 5156 or stop by the admission desk during museum hours.
-The box office hours are 10am - 5pm Wednesday through Monday, and until 6pm on Thursdays.
+If you purchased tickets and require a refund, please contact the box office by phone at 617 278 5156 or stop by the admission desk during opening hours.
+The box office is open from 10 am to 5 pm, Wednesday through Monday, and Thursday until 6 pm.

 One of the best known landscape architects practicing today, Laurie Olin is founding partner of OLIN, recipient of the 2008 Smithsonian’s Cooper-Hewitt National Design Award for excellence and innovation.
 In 2012, President Obama awarded him the National Medal of Arts.
 Recent projects include the new Barnes Foundation in Philadelphia and Director Park, a active and versatile urban plaza in the heart of Portland, Oregon.
 Olin has taught at the University of Pennsylvania for 40 years and is the author of many books and essays.